shbmmm/google_maps_automation/README.md

-Here's a `README.md` file for your `google_maps_automation` repository:

----

-# google_maps_automation
+# satellite_imagery_automation

 ## Overview

-`google_maps_automation` is a Selenium-based project designed to automate the process of capturing screenshots of specified areas on Google Maps.
+`satellite_imagery_automation` is a Selenium-based project designed to automate the process of capturing screenshots of specified areas on Google Maps.
 Given latitude, longitude, and grid size, the script efficiently generates a grid of screenshots over the designated location.
 This project is highly dynamic and can run in both headless and browser modes, making it versatile for various use cases.

 ## Features